jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 related content can be found on deep and dark web forums, marketplaces, mobile messaging applications, and paste sites.
-Often, consumers rely on web forums to find information that OEMs are reluctant to share with themspecifically information that can help them pirate\-fix their vehicles or manipulate systems.
-Additionally, marketplaces are known to offer auto parts, components, chips, software, and other items for sale in violation of manufacturers terms and agreements.
+Often, consumers rely on web forums to find information that OEMs are reluctant to share with them—specifically information that can help them pirate\-fix their vehicles or manipulate systems.
+Additionally, marketplaces are known to offer auto parts, components, chips, software, and other items for sale in violation of manufacturers’ terms and agreements.
 Many vehicle owners engage in these activities without realizing the dangers of tampering with highly sophisticated automotive technology.
 These activities can have an impact on automotive stakeholders as well as